vedanta-sharma/100_Days_of_Code/README.md

 Daily Challenges:

 Each day's challenge will focus on different aspects of Python programming, including but not limited to:
-- Basic syntax and data structures
+- Basic syntax & data structures
-- Functions and modules
+- Functions & modules
 - File handling
 - Object-oriented programming
 - Web scraping